Social Services

 Careerforce

-Workplace-based apprenticeship programme leading to the New Zealand Certificate in Health and Wellbeing (Level 4) (Social and Community Services) with a strand in Whānau, Community and Social Services, specialising in Youth Work.
+An apprenticeship programme leading to the New Zealand Certificate in Health and Wellbeing (Level 4) (Social and Community Services) with a specialisation in Youth Work, equipping youth workers with the skills and knowledge to support young people, their whānau, and communities.

 What you need to know first